-Examples of Admission Policies
+Examples of Admissions Policies

 These example policies have been drafted to comply with the 2021 School Admissions Code.
 They are examples of what the diocese considers good practice and are not exhaustive.
 No examples could deal with every local situation.
-They will therefore need to be adapted for local circumstances, in collaboration with other Catholic schools and in accordance with the diocesan guidance.
-All variations in the policy must first be agreed by the diocese.
+They will therefore need to be adapted for local circumstances, in collaboration with other Catholic schools and in accordance with the guidance issued by the diocese.
+All policies must be approved by the diocese.

 In Catholic voluntary aided schools, the admission authority is the governing body.
-In Catholic voluntary academies, the admission authority is the academy trust company.
-The term “governing body” is used throughout to refer to the admission authority under the appropriate constitutional arrangements.
+In Catholic voluntary academies, the admission authority is the academy company.
 The term “school” is used throughout the document to mean all Catholic schools, including schools in the trusteeship of a religious order.
 This includes maintained schools, and academies in England.

 Primary